goldshtn/wams-android/README.md

 The client-side library can automatically process some types of push messages and display a toast or a notification (in the Android notification area) when receiving a push message.
 If you send a built-in notification, the push intent *will not* be passed to your onPushMessage method.
 Instead, the client-side library will display a toast or a notification, as appropriate.

-To send a toast notification, set the payload message to the following JSON string:
+To send a toast notification, set the payload field to the following JSON:

 ```javascript
 {